Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-time-management-english.rst

 So the model writer should consider diascas to be opaque values that just represent the "happened before" relationship, to account for causality; thanks to these logical moments which occur during the same slot of simulated time, effects always happen strictly after their causes.

-As a consequence, the model writer should not base a behaviour onto a specific diasca (ex: "at diasca 7, do this"); the model should send information to other instances or request updates from them (in both cases thanks to other messages) instead.
+As a consequence, the model writer should not base a behaviour onto a specific diasca (e.g. "at diasca 7, do this"); the model should send information to other instances or request updates from them (in both cases thanks to other messages) instead.

 So, for example, if an actor asks another for a piece for information, it should just expect that, in a later diasca (or even tick, depending on the timeliness of the interaction), the target actor will send it a message back with this information.

 The point is that if the model-level protocol implies that a target actor is expected to send back an answer, it *must* do so, but at any later, unspecified time; not necessarily exactly two diascas after the request was sent: we are in the context of asynchronous message passing.

-This allows for example an actor to forward the request to another, to fetch information from other actors, or simply to wait the duration needed (in virtual time) to account for any modelled processing time for that request (ex: "travelling from A to B shall last for 17 minutes").
+This allows for example an actor to forward the request to another, to fetch information from other actors, or simply to wait the duration needed (in virtual time) to account for any modelled processing time for that request (e.g. "travelling from A to B shall last for 17 minutes").

 When actor decides it is to leave the simulation and be deleted, it has to ensure that: